isa-ulisboa/msc-gis/exercises/msc-gis-ex08_spatial_Interpolation.md

 Create a vector gds representing the regions the civil parish Estela (code=4) with soil use Horticulture in 2003 (code=9) and soil type arenosol (code=1).

+You can use thre resut from the previsou step, to convert it to vector layer.

 Tools needed:
 - in **QGIS**, use the tool in the menu *Raster -> Conversion -> Polygonize (Raster to Polygon)*
 - In **ArcGIS**, use the tool *Raster to Polygon (Conversion)*

+Check for the need to apply a *Dissolve* operation to aggregate polygons with the same value.

 ## 5. Problem 4: create a continuous surface from a sample of points